AimBotCode/SimpleBlockBattles/README.md

 ✔️ Complete Config File Control

-✔️ Player Leaves the board
+✔️ Player Leaves the board then they lose

 ✔️ Player plays illegal block and dies